 If your original home loan rate is higher than one that you may currently be eligible for, you could be missing out on savings.
 Refinancing your home loan to a lower rate could reduce your payments and help you keep more money in your account.

 For example, a 30-year mortgage with a rate of 9% and a loan balance of $100,000 would mean a monthly payment of about $804.
 If you qualify for a rate of 3% over 30 years, your new monthly payment would be approximately $421.

 That’s a monthly savings of around $383.
 The difference in interest payments over 30 years would be about $137,885.
 Our “Time to Refinance?” calculator can help estimate any potential savings, depending on your qualifying rate.

 Can you cancel PMI on your loan?

 If your loan has private mortgage insurance (PMI) attached, refinancing could cancel that premium.
-PMI is often added to the cost of a home when the buyer has less than the traditional 20 percent down payment.
+PMI is often added to the cost of a home when the buyer has less than the traditional 20% down payment.
 The lender uses this add-on as security against a default on the loan.
-PMI costs can range from 0.5 percent to 1 percent of the loan.
+PMI costs can range from 0.5% to 1% of the loan.

-That means you could be paying as much as $1,000 a year on a $100,000 loan based on a PMI fee of 1 percent.
+That means you could be paying as much as $1,000 a year on a $100,000 loan based on a PMI fee of 1%.
 That amount is added into your monthly payment.
-Refinancing to eliminate PMI might be the right step if your loan-to-value (LTV) ratio is 80 percent.
+Refinancing to eliminate PMI might be the right step if your loan-to-value (LTV) ratio is 80%.
 LTV is the ratio of the first mortgage as a percentage of the total appraised value of the home.

 PMI is not required on any LGFCU mortgage.